Dive into the clear waters of the Indian Ocean off the coast of Zanzibar. Becker Stefan/Shutterstock

 At dawn, when the hot-air balloon is fired up, the sun surfaces slowly into view and the balloon rises to greet the color-streaked clouds.
 Below, thousands of antelope, warthogs, zebras, lions, rhinos and elephants wander about as they start their day.

 Planning tip: The Great Migration takes place from May to September, and this might just be the perfect place to watch it.
+Book well in advance as this is the busiest tourist season of the year.

-4. Spend the night in an underwater room off the coast of Pemba
+3. Spend the night in an underwater room off the coast of Pemba

 The Manta Resort's Underwater Room is a wooden structure anchored on the Indian Ocean floor, just off the coast of Pemba island.
 In the midst of calm cerulean waters, this edifice almost appears lonely as it seems to float at its own whim.
 But rest assured all is secure.

 On the deck, you can catch the kisses of the sun by day and at night gaze into the eyes of a million stars.
 When you’re ready, take the stairs down to a small modern underwater bedroom surrounded by glass walls, in which you'll meet the majesty of the ocean.
-You'll pay for the privilege, but it's thrilling just thinking about what awaits as you sleep each night.
+You'll pay for the privilege, but it's thrilling just thinking about what awaits you each night.

 5. Enjoy a meal at the Rock in Zanzibar